Archive for December, 2012

 “The console has a lot of nice features that make it friendlier to our volunteer-operator environment, including channel labeling and plenty of room for custom banks,” adds Mills.
 While he never had direct experience with Dante before the CL5, Mills was familiar with what it could provide in terms of audio networking and features like being able to tap into the network for multi-track recording.
 “Dante gave us the assurance that this was the console that would take us well into the future.”

 Ebenezer UMC’s sanctuary has an average attendance on a weekend of about 1,200 across five services.
 There are two traditional services, one with a four to six person vocal group and the other with a 30-voice choir.
-The other three services are contemporary in style with multiple musicians and vocalists.
+The other paper services are contemporary in style with multiple musicians and vocalists.

 “The Yamaha CL5 sounds great!”
 Mills said.
 “With no other audio changes to our system, the difference in sound from our old analog console to the CL5 is huge.
 From the pastors to the choir and band, the new console has brought to us a new standard of clarity and natural sound we had not heard in our sanctuary before.
 The choice of the CL5 has given us the confidence that no matter what happens next, we have a console that will be able to handle it.”

 For more information on Ebenezer United Methodist Church, visit www.ebenezerumc.org.

 For more information on Sound Productions, Inc. visit www.soundpro.com.

 For more information in the new Yamaha CL5 Digital Audio Console, visit www.yamahaca.com.